 - Counteroffer: The party that receives an offer may give a counteroffer, changing some of the terms to better fit what this party needs to settle the dispute.
 Counters will continue to move back and forth as the parties continue to work toward an agreement.
 The first counteroffer will likely be just as good for the party that offers it as the initial offer was for the other party.
 These offers establish the boundaries that the parties will use to continue negotiating.

 - Stops and Starts: Informal negotiations may stop when the parties believe that they cannot reach an agreement and start when something pushes the parties toward a settlement agreement.
 This often happens when the parties start far apart in negotiations and have an inflated sense of their position on the dispute.
 Once the parties have time to evaluate their dispute, they will be able to reenter discussions with a clearer picture of the resolution.

 - Written and Signed Agreement: If the parties reach an agreement, they will write and sign a copy of it to submit to the court.
-The court will enforce this with an order that will be binding on the parties.
-Occasionally, agreements will have consequences built into the settlement.
+The court will enforce this with an order or a legally binding decision.
+Occasionally, agreements will have consequences built into the settlement agreements.
 However, creating an agreement will give the parties the ability to settle their dispute in a way that works for them.

 Facilitation is less of a dispute resolution process and more of a way to identify and solve issues within a group; however, it can be a helpful process to help the parties move toward settlement or even settle.
 Facilitation is led by a third party who is called the facilitator.
 This person will guide the conversations and help the group to identify issues and consider solutions.
 While the goal of facilitation is not resolution, but to begin a fruitful conversation, parties will often find a workable solution as they discuss and find the root cause of the issues.
 Facilitation will often involve the following characteristics: